Takashiidobe/notes/src/business/interviewee-questions.md

 The labor of DEI work often falls on people from underrepresented or underinvested groups, who are sometimes not paid for their work.
 This question is aimed at understanding the level of allyship within a company and who is actively participating in this work.
 Future of Company

-## Is [COMPANY] better than its competitors?
-Will it look better on my resume?
+## Is [COMPANY] Better than Its Competitors?
+Will it Look Better on My Resume?

 ### Who to Ask:
 Backchannel Reference